bradurani/rspec-request-gen/README.md

 # rspec-request-gen
-Hex package that calls an API for a supplied URL and generates a Ruby RSpec controller test matching on the response
+Hex package that calls an API for a supplied URL and generates a Ruby RSpec request spec matching on the response